 - Grade IV: The breast is hard, tender to the touch, and shows obvious distortion of shape

 To correct cases of Grade III/IV capsular contracture, surgery is typically required.
 The compromised implant is typically removed and replaced with a new implant.
-In addition, Dr. Zemmel will either perform a capsulotomy (opening of the capsule) or a capsulectomy (removal of the capsule), or a combination of the two.
+In addition, Dr. Zemmel and Dr. Reddy will either perform a capsulotomy (opening of the capsule) or a capsulectomy (removal of the capsule), or a combination of the two.

 If your original implants are placed in the subglandular position (on top of the muscle), your surgeon may offer you a pocket reassignment procedure.
 This includes placing your new implants under the pectoralis muscle and suturing closed the previous subglandular pocket.
 This places your new implants in a completely new pocket under the muscle, ultimately giving your new implants an undistributed, fresh environment to heal within.

-Dr. Zemmel may also offer the use of acellular dermal matrix (ACDM or Alloderm®) for capsular contracture repair.
+Your surgeon may also offer the use of acellular dermal matrix (ACDM or Alloderm®) for capsular contracture repair.
 There are excellent studies showing that the use of acellular dermal matrix implanted within the breast pocket interrupts the reformation of capsular contracture.
-While the mechanism of action is still under investigation, Dr. Zemmel has used this technique in a significant number of revision patients with excellent success.
+While the mechanism of action is still under investigation, Dr. Zemmel and Dr. Reddy have used this technique in a significant number of revision patients with excellent success.

 If the patient has a previous periareolar incision or an inframammary incision, the old incision may be used for this revision.
 A transaxillary incision cannot be used for this type of revision and therefore a new incision will be made.

 Some patients elect to switch from saline to silicone implants during breast implant revision surgery for capsular contracture in order to further reduce the chance of recurrent contracture and to improve the overall texture of the breasts.
-During the breast surgery consultation process, Dr. Zemmel will review all of your available options and recommend which approach to correcting capsular contracture he recommends for your individual circumstances.
+During the breast surgery consultation process, your surgeon will review all of your available options and explain which approach to correcting capsular contracture they recommend for your individual circumstances.

-In summary, Dr. Zemmel uses the following techniques to treat and repair capsular contracture:
+In summary, Dr. Zemmel and Dr. Reddy use the following techniques to treat and repair capsular contracture:

 - Implant exchange